 We believe they have a right to live with dignity, access to appropriate medical care, and someone in their life that is making a concerted effort to alleviate the pain that they suffer due to illness and disease.

 Our work began with one orphanage in 2000 and in 2010 we established a 501c3 nonprofit organization, BTH International, to expand our work into more orphanages in Bolivia.
-In 2023, we opened new projects in Tanzania to serve disabled children and girls affected by gender-based violence.
+In 2023, we opened new projects in Tanzania to serve the disabled and young women affected by gender-based violence.

 Karen Reilly